djh00t/module_klingon_serial/openfaas/README.md

  # OpenFaaS Function: Klingon Serial Generator

 ## Overview

- # OpenFaaS Function: Klingon Serial Generator

-This document provides an overview and usage instructions for the OpenFaaS function that generates unique hexadecimal serial numbers using the `klingon_serial` Python module.
-It is intended for developers and operators who want to deploy and manage this function within the OpenFaaS framework.

-## Overview

 This OpenFaaS function provides an API to generate unique hexadecimal serial numbers using the `klingon_serial` Python module.
 It is designed to be deployed as a serverless function within the OpenFaaS framework.